longyarnz/github_search/README.md

 ### Install

-Installs the dependencies
+Installs the dependencies from your terminal
 ```sh
 yarn
 ```

 ### Start

-Runs the app.
+Runs the app from your terminal
 ```sh
 yarn start
 ```